iluvjava/Maths/Notebook 2.0/AMATH 515/Steepest Descend for Matrix Vector.md

 > If the matrix is not symmetric, then the gradient is not the residual at each teration.

+> The problem we are solving has nothing to do with minimizing the 2 norm of $Ax - b$.
+It's only for the symmetric matrix $A$.
+It's minimzing the energy norm, if $A$ is symmetric positive definite.
+> $$ \arg \min_x \Vert x\Vert_A + x^Tb$$

+> If the matrix is not positive definite, then it has null space, potentially ill-conditioned or not invertible.

 ---
 ### **Steepest Descend Method Proof**